aws/aws-eks-best-practices/content/reliability/docs/controlplane.md

 ## Know limits and service quotas

 AWS sets service limits (an upper limit on the number of each resource your team can request) to protect you from accidentally over-provisioning resources.
 [Amazon EKS Service Quotas](https://docs.aws.amazon.com/eks/latest/userguide/service-quotas.html) lists the service limits.
-There are two types of limits, soft limits, that can be changed with proper justification via a support ticket.
+There are two types of limits, soft limits, that can be changed using [AWS Service Quotas](https://docs.aws.amazon.com/eks/latest/userguide/service-quotas.html).
 Hard limits cannot be changed.
 You should consider these values when architecting your applications.
 Consider reviewing these service limits periodically and incorporate them during in your application design.

 - Besides the limits from orchestration engines, there are limits in other AWS services, such as Elastic Load Balancing (ELB) and Amazon VPC, that may affect your application performance.
 - More about EC2 limits here: [EC2 service limits](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html).